LifeBoard

 Lower part of the LifeBoard

-The ice kit makes it possible to use LifeBoard all year round.
-The ice kit is especially good for rescues on ice.
+The Ice Kit makes it possible to use the LifeBoard year-round.
+The Ice Kit is especially effective for ice rescues.

 Read more